 I mean, if you’re going to the country anyway, you might as well throw a few extra things in your bag and make some money, right?

-Ok, there are two small downfalls to this app that I noticed when I was reading about it.
+There are two downfalls to the Grabr App that I noticed when I was reading about it.

 The first problem is that it definitely requires some upfront investment.
-You have to buy the product yourself in your own country, then you don’t get reimbursed by Grabr or receive the extra fee until you complete the delivery.
-So, that’s a bit of a risk, and also not always possible for travelers on a super tight budget.
+You have to buy the product yourself in your own country, then you don’t get reimbursed by the Grabr App or receive the traveler fee until you complete the delivery.
+So, that’s a bit of a risk and also not always possible for travelers on a super tight budget.

 The other issue I see with it is that you have to waste valuable vacation time meeting up with people to deliver the goods.
 Also, what if they murder me?